-Statewide Dual Credit Speech Grades 9-12 One credit/One year Prerequisite(s): None
+Statewide Dual Credit Speech Grades 9-12

 Statewide Dual Credit Speech and Communications is a full year college-level course.
 This course introduces students to what communication is and how it affects human interaction.
 Emphasis is on the elements of communication, group communication, intercultural communication, the nature and value of language, nonverbal communication, persuasion-art of rhetoric, public speaking and the value of listening.
 This course is not approved as a Fine Arts course for college entrance requirements.
 All students enrolled in a Statewide Dual Credit course are required to take the online challenge exam.